theodoremoreland/mui-x-data-grid-bug-demo/README.md

 #### Use case 2

-_NOTE: Weirdly enough, the following steps produce an error far more often when using Google Chrome in my experience.
-It may take multiple attempts to get the error to produce in Firefox._
+_NOTE: Weirdly enough, the following steps produce an error far more often when using Google Chrome, in my experience.
+It may take multiple attempts to get the error to produce in Firefox if at all._

 1. Open app in either Chrome of Firefox web browser
 2. Click OPEN button to open Drawer component featuring two Data Grids
 3. Click Grid #2 tab
 4. Scroll to the absolute bottom of the data grid using **scroll wheel** (not by dragging scroll bar down with mouse)
 5. Click the DELETE button (top right, just above Data Grid)

+If running the code locally, you should see an error popup in the UI.
+If running a deployed build, you may only see the error in the dev console.

 #### Screenshots 2